Leo-nova/Project-Arken/README.md

 ### What is a Persona?
 Why do OpenAI, Google, and Anthropic care so much?
 An AI Persona is a structured identity that defines an AI system’s **personality, tone, knowledge, and behavior patterns**.
-It’s not “token garbage for fun” — it’s the **script** for how AI interacts with you.
+It’s not a pile of throwaway tokens — it’s the script that guides how the AI interacts with you.

 Three key elements:
 - **Knowledge Base**: Provides depth and accuracy of content